Mazdallier/Roboticcraft/README.md

 Contributing
 =============
-Roboticcraft is open-source mod under the GPL v2 license.
-As a result, you may contribute to the development of the mod via pull requests.
+Roboticcraft is open-source mod under the MIT license.
+As a result, our mod is 100% open source and anyone is free to make a pull request to help support the mod.
 To set up the mod as to allow you to make changes, do the following:

 Clone the repository onto your local system.